-Parents who invest in educating their children early on about money management tend to have more opportunities to show – rather than just tell – them how to achieve their financial goals.
-In many ways, teaching the value of money can be fun and eye-opening even to young children.
-To make that possible, try incorporating these three elements into your child’s summer education.
+Parents who invest in educating their children early on about money management tend to have more opportunities to show them—rather than just tell them—how to achieve their financial goals.
+In many ways, teaching the value of money can be fun and eye-opening, even to young children.
+Try incorporating these three elements into your child’s summer education.

-Incorporating summer chores into daily habits is essential and it’s helpful to any parent.
-And, by offering a small allowance for children who adhere to their summer chores, you can directly link the importance of work and earning money.
+Incorporating summer chores into daily habits is essential and helpful to any parent.
+If you offer a small allowance for children who adhere to their summer chores, you directly link the importance of work and earning money.

 - Give young children simple tasks such as putting away toys, helping to set the table for dinner, and walking the dog.

-- For older children, ensure the tasks they complete directly impact the way the home works.
-For example, teens can cut the lawn, a task that must be done and, in doing so, they help maintain the home.
+- For older children, ensure the tasks they complete directly impact how the home works.
+For example, teens can cut the lawn, a necessary task to help maintain the home.

-- Make them feel valued for doing a good job.
-And, don’t give them payment if they don’t complete the work.
+- Make sure they complete the work and make them feel valued for doing a good job.

 Budget for Teenagers

 Sit down with your teens at the beginning of summer to discuss earnings.
-Whether he or she has a job or not, many teens want to have more fun and get involved with friends and the community during the summer months.
-But, this is an important time to discuss the value of a budget.
-Use software to help them, if you like.
+Whether they have a job or not, many teens want to have more fun and get involved with friends and the community during the summer months.
+This is an important time to discuss the value of a budget.
+Use software to teach them how to build and manage their budget.

-Ensure teens have a way to save money as well as a way to give to help others as a key component of their budget.
-When you demonstrate a budget to your teen, especially once they have a cell phone bill or car insurance policy to pay for, they can see just how valuable money really is.
+When you teach and demonstrate a budget to your teen, especially once they have a cell phone bill or car insurance policy to pay for, they better understand the value of each dollar.

-Taking these steps can help your child to see and use money in a wise manner.
-It can also help you to achieve your goal this summer of showing your child just what money can—and even cannot—accomplish for their needs.
+Taking these steps to teach your child the value of money can help them learn to use it wisely.
+It can also help you achieve your summer goal of showing your child what money can—and cannot—accomplish for their needs.

 Leave a Reply